-Fee for fiscal year 2014
+Fee for fiscal year 2018

-The Social Security Administration has interpreted CPI to mean the "consumer price index for all urban consumers" (CPI-U).
-Based on the increase in the CPI-U from June 2012 to June 2013, we have determined the fee for fiscal year 2014 to be $11.32.
+CPI-U from June 2016 to June 2017, we have determined the fee for fiscal year 2018 to be $11.87.
 This amount applies to both optional and mandatory State Supplementary Payments.
 Details concerning this determination are shown below.

-Percentage increase in CPI-U, from June 2012 to June 2013, is 1.75441655 percent.
+Percentage increase in CPI-U, from June 2016 to June 2017, is 1.63348796 percent.

-Fee determined for fiscal year 2013 is $11.12.
+Fee determined for fiscal year 2017 is $11.68.

 * For 1994 to 2002, the dollar amount was specified in the law.